 So I began exploring it in my journal, and in other creative ways, like poetry and collage.
 I put together a women’s writing circle: Wise Women Writing to Replenish and Renew.

-I also started a podcast of sorts: part writing process and part meandering conversations with other women.
+I also started a short-lived podcast of sorts: part writing process and part meandering conversations with other women.
 We talked about topics that seemed related to the question of why self-care is hard.

 In doing these things I realized that I don’t much like the term self-care.
 While it’s useful shorthand that most of us understand, I much prefer the words replenishing and renewing.
 Or the idea of nurturing and nourishing ourselves.